Akusala Citta and Akusala Vipāka Citta

 6 Greed Wrong view Equanimity Yes

-1. The first citta is described as, ” a thought rooted in greed (and delusion), associated with wrong views, accompanied by pleasure”.
-The others can be stated the same way.
+1. The first type of citta is a “citta rooted in greed (and delusion), associated with wrong views, accompanied by pleasure.”
+The others can be stated similarly by referring to the above table.

 • Those cittā associated with wrong views are the worst, even though wrong views are listed as #10 on the ten immoral actions, see “Ten Immoral Actions (Dasa Akusala).”

-• A hateful citta is always arises with displeasure, but that displeasure can arise with ignorance.
-For example, someone who has wrong views may generate displeasure towards a moral person merely because of one’s wrong views.
-I have encountered some people who got upset with me when I pointed out that rebirth has evidence for it.
+• A hateful citta always arises with displeasure, but that displeasure can arise with ignorance.
+For example, someone with wrong views may generate displeasure towards a moral person merely because of one’s wrong views.
+I have encountered some people who got upset (and became angry with me) when I pointed out that rebirth has evidence for it.

 • Sasankhārika means with less javana power.